-Although his acquisition of the book's rights does not mean Rossio is against vaccines - after all, he could have simply been interested in Wakefield's life - a controversial tweet in November 2018 comparing calling people "anti-vaxxers" to a racial slur suggests a sympathetic nature towards the movement.
+Although his acquisition of the book's rights does not mean Rossio is against vaccines — after all, he could have simply been interested in Wakefield's life — a controversial tweet of his in November 2018 comparing calling people "anti-vaxxers" to a racial slur suggests a sympathetic nature toward the movement.

 Birthplace: Kalamazoo, Michigan, United States of Americasee more on Terry Rossio

 In an Instagram post on June 7, 2018, Kat Von D discussed her pregnancy and all of the unsolicited advice she was receiving in regard to child-rearing.
 In this post, she announced that she would not be vaccinating her child:

 I knew the minute we announced our pregnancy that we would be bombarded with unsolicited advice.
 Some good and some questionable — unsolicited none the less.
 I also was prepared for the backlash and criticism we would get if we decided to be open about our personal approach to our pregnancy...
 And, if you don’t know what it’s like to have the entire world openly criticize, judge, throw uninformed opinions, and curse you — try being an openly pregnant vegan on Instagram, having a natural, drug-free home birth in water with a midwife and doula, who has the intention of raising a vegan child, without vaccinations.

 #44 on The Best Cat Thingssee more on Kat Von D